 Let’s talk about China.
 If you’ve been doing your research on which brands are cruelty-free, then you might have heard the words ‘China’ and ‘Parent Companies’ being thrown around a lot.

 So, what does this mean?

 Put briefly, cruelty-free brands fall under three different categories; independent, owned by a parent company that IS cruelty-free and owned by a parent company that ISN’T cruelty-free.

 A parent company is essentially a company that owns the brand and they can either be cruelty-free themselves or not.
-For example, the makeup brand Too Faced is cruelty-free, but they are owned by Estée Lauder who isn’t cruelty-free.
+For example, the makeup brand Too Faced is CF, but they are owned by Estée Lauder who isn’t CF.

 There are reasons for and against supporting brands owned by parent companies which you can read about here.
 At the end of the day, as a cruelty-free consumer the choice is yours.
 But, I’d recommend doing your research so you can make a well-informed decision.